Ahmard/quick-route/README.md

 - You must be careful when using **Collector::collect()** and **Collector::collectFile()** together, as collectFile method will clear previously collected routes before it starts collecting.<br/>
 Make sure that you call **Collector::collect()** first, before calling **Collector::collectFile()**.

-- If you turn caching on, you cannot use object or any type of callable in route handler.
 ## Licence
 **QuickRoute** is **MIT** licenced.